FlorianKrach/Telegram-Bot-Install/README.md

 ## Release note:
-- if using python<3.9 use the release v1.0.1 which works with python-telegram-bot==12.8 (TODO: change to this tag!)
+- if using python<3.9 use the release v1.0.1 which works with python-telegram-bot==12.8
-- if using python>=3.9 use the release v2.0.0 which works with python-telegram-bot==22.5 (default)
+- if using python>=3.9 use the release v2.0.0 which works with python-telegram-bot==22.5

 ## Installation

+### Manual installation
-Download or clone this repo, then run:
+Download or clone this repo, then run

 ```shell
 cd Telegram-Bot-Install
 pip install dist/telegram_bot-<version>-py3-none-any.whl --upgrade